 (They frequently do not raise this uncomfortable subject with their clients.
 You do not need to discuss specific dollar amounts, just the importance of ensuring clients are prepared to pay when asked.)

-After the Status Conference: Circulate a draft order for comment before finalizing it and ask the Case Manager for a deposit.
+After the Status Conference: Circulate a draft order (here is a sample) for comment before finalizing it and ask the Case Manager for a deposit.
 After signing the Scheduling Order please upload it to the case site.
+Please notify the Case Manager if the respondent has filed or intends to file a counter-claim.

 AHLA invoices the parties for initial deposits totaling $3200 ($4800 in panel cases) while they are ranking candidates so the arbitrator, once appointed, can proceed without delay.
 Please check under Financials on the case site to determine whether the deposits have arrived.